iotexproject/pebble-simulator/README.md

 `tracker01.key` - ECC private key for data signing

-`privKey` - ECDSA private key used by the simulator to sign
+`privKey` - ECDSA private key in hex-string format used by the simulator to sign

 `pubKey_compressed`  - ECC public key in compressed format